aspose-medical/Aspose.Medical-Products/medical/en/net/jpg-to-dicom/_index.md

 title: .NET API to convert JPG to DICOM - Aspose.Medical
 weight: 8000

-description: Information about Aspose Medical .NET API to convert JPG to DICOM
+description: Information about Aspose.Medical for .NET API to convert JPG to DICOM
 ---

 {{< blocks/products/pf/main-wrap-class >}}